priyankark/phonepi-mcp/server/README.md

 ## Prerequisites
 You need to setup the PhonePi MCP app on your phone.
 Please visit [PhonePi MCP](https://phonepimcp.com) for instructions.

+# MCP Server Setup
+Simply follow the steps below to setup the server in your favorite AI apps such as Claude, Cline or Cursor.

 ## Installation

 Install the package globally: